-Mary Edwards Charitable Fund had a fair market value of \$743,205 at December 31, 2021 which includes three (3) Reserve Funds established at the direction of the Organization's Board of Directors.
-At December 31, 2021 the balances in these funds were as follows:
+Mary Edwards Charitable Fund had a fair market value of \$600,760 at December 31, 2022 which includes three Reserve Funds established at the direction of the Organization's Board of Directors.
+At December 31, 2022 the balances in these funds were as follows:

-\$130,121 Mary Edward Charitable Reserve Fund Number 1 for the purpose of assuring that adequate funds are available for stewarding one of more of the Organization's conservation fee owned properties.
+\$105,181 Mary Edward Charitable Reserve Fund Number 1 for the purpose of assuring that adequate funds are available for stewarding one or more of the Organization's conservation fee owned properties.

-\$113,855 Mary Edwards Charitable Reserve Fund Number 2 for the purpose of assuring that adequate funds are available for monitoring one or more of the Organization's conservation easements.
+\$92,032 Mary Edwards Charitable Reserve Fund Number 2 for the purpose of assuring that adequate funds are available for monitoring the Organization's conservation easements.

-\$87,831 Mary Edwards Charitable Reserve Fund Number 3 for the purpose of assuring that adequate funds are available for the legal defense of one of more of the Organizations conservation easements.
+\$70,997 Mary Edwards Charitable Reserve Fund Number 3 for the purpose of assuring that adequate funds are available for the legal defense of one or more of the Organizations conservation easements.

-In addition to the three Reserve Funds there is a Mary W. Edwards Charitable Fund with a value at December 31, 2021 of \$411,398.
+In addition to the three Reserve Funds there is a Mary W. Edwards Charitable Fund with a value at December 31, 2022 of \$332,550.
 These funds are without donor restriction and are available for use for any purpose that conforms with the mission of the Land Trust.